xSPO-Alliance/adapools-xspo-alliance/README.md

 # Registration

-In this repo stake pool operators can register to become a member of the xSPO Alliance
+In this repo stake pool operators can register to become a member of the xSPO Alliance.
+After you have become an official member your pool will be visible on https://adapools.org/alli and also on https://adafolio.com/community-portfolios
+Please like the latter so we stay on top of the list!

+#Disclaimer
 By submitting a pull request you agree that all the submited information will be made publicly available to everyone.
 Also, by submitting you agree that you fit the critera of an xSPO.
 Our rules are very simple, just have less than ₳1M in total active stake as you join, and be an active member of our community on discord.

 # REQUIREMENTS: